elewites/ChatAppServer/README.md

 The server is currently deployed with Heroku.

-# Purpose
+# Purpose/Learning Goals

 1. I wanted to create a REST API for a client side chat application.

 2. I wanted more exposure to the design process involved in creating a full stack application.
 - The project gave me valuable experience with backend-frontend architecture and how these two components communicate to each other.

-2. I also wanted to explore using non relational databases, MongoDB in this case and the object data modeling library Mongoose.
+3. I also wanted to explore using non relational databases, MongoDB in this case and the object data modeling library Mongoose.

 # Future Phases